Osteoarthritis (OA) is a chronic degenerative disease. It causes damage to your joints, including those in your:

 Advanced OA can be extremely painful and debilitating.
 With stage 4 OA, you may not be able to walk, climb stairs, or carry out your daily activities.
 You may need to have assistance at home and for transportation.
 You may not be able to work.
 Painkillers are an option, but can have side effects.
 Surgery followed with physical and occupational therapy can provide pain relief and allow you to continue functioning.

-Ongoing medical research shows promise for finding ways to diagnose OA early on, heal cartilage, and trigger bone growth.
+Ongoing medical research shows promise for finding ways to , heal cartilage, and trigger bone growth.
 New treatments may become available in the future.